 Our main offices are in St Helier however we operate from a total of 20 sites across the Island, as our company location map demonstrates.

-Our sole function is to provide a wholesome water supply to our customers.
+Our purpose is to provide the water for our island to thrive, today and every day.
 To do this we must collect untreated or ‘Raw’ water, store it, treat it and then distribute it to our customers’ taps.
-In order to meet the daily demand for water we have developed a comprehensive network of reservoirs, treatment works and pipe work.
+In order to meet the daily demand for water we have developed a comprehensive network of reservoirs, treatment works and pipework.

 To help you to find out more about how the Company operates we have developed a series of fact sheets describing the process of collecting, storing, treating and distributing water.
 To allow you to get an idea of the extent of our pipe network across the Island we have included maps of both the raw water network and the treated water network.